ycpoon/ycpoon.github.io/_pages/iplib.md

 - A naive implementation of a configurable Ethernet Media Access Control (MAC) core, designed in SystemVerilog for FPGA/ASIC implementation.
 - This MAC Core primarily handles the transmission of data between the host processor and the Ethernet network (including separate TX and RX FIFOs for backpressuring, CRC generation/checker, and RGMII interfacing to PHY).
 - It supports full-duplex mode over three speed modes: 10/100/1000 Mbps
+- Work In Progress: Configuration and Statistics Counter Registers for error tracking, MDIO management
 - Full documentation and code provided in GitHub: [https://github.com/ycpoon/Ethernet_MAC_Core](https://github.com/ycpoon/Ethernet_MAC_Core)

+&nbsp;

 **Highly Efficient Parameterizable Priority Selector IP**
 - An efficient multi-grant priority selector with parametrizable width and request grants